Fall 2020 Registration Handbook

 You can confirm your bill (pay fees) through the mail (Box 172640) or e-mail (firstname.lastname@example.org) without having to stand in line.
 You can also confirm your bill on the Web in “MyInfo” and pay your bill online via credit card or e-check.

-In early December University Business Services will assess fees for all registered students and continue assessing daily.
+In mind July University Business Services will assess fees for all registered students and continue assessing daily.
 You must go online in “MyInfo” to view your Web bill.
 Student Accounts does not mail copies of bills to students.
 It is the students’ responsibility to view their balance online and confirm their bill (pay fees) by the deadline date.
-It will be necessary to have your bill confirmed by January 10, 2020, for Spring Semester, even if your balance is zero.
+It will be necessary to have your bill confirmed by August 7, 2020, for Fall Semester, even if your balance is zero.
 This can be accomplished in several ways:

-- If you are NOT planning to return and have not paid fees for Spring Semester 2020, please call the Registrar’s Office at 406-994-6650 to drop all of your classes.
+- If you are NOT planning to return and have not paid fees for Fall Semester 2020, please call the Registrar’s Office at 406-994-6650 to drop all of your classes.

 - Tuition Payment Plan: This plan permits qualified applicants to pay a minimum of one-fourth of the applicable university charges at the beginning of the semester with the balance being deferred until later in the semester.
 A nonrefundable processing fee is assessed for each approved application.
 Tuition Payment Plan applications or additional information may be obtained from the Student Accounts Office in person or on the Student Accounts Office Web site.